dark-side/sports-hub/products/sport_news_portal/web_application_features/surveys/README.md

 ## Prototype of the feature

+_Admin side_

+Please click [here](https://www.figma.com/proto/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A1075&viewport=-74%2C435%2C0.06860820204019547&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A1073) to see mockups that were included in the prototype and additional style guides.

+_User side_

-  Please click [here](https://www.figma.com/proto/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A1&scaling=min-zoom) and [here](https://www.figma.com/proto/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A1073&scaling=min-zoom) to see a clickable prototype for the feature.
+Please click [here](https://www.figma.com/proto/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A2&viewport=513%2C537%2C0.12442872673273087&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/xtzyZ1sFmeSaKMpHDu0WfH/Surveys?node-id=0%3A1) to see mockups that were included in the prototype and additional style guides.

 ## User stories